AlbinoDrought/SharpClap/README.md

 ## Examples

-See the folder called "Examples" for example xml files you can load through the program.
+See the folder inside the SharpClap solution called "Samples" for example xml files you can load through the program.

 Currently contains:
 * **trove.xml** - Sound-based auto-fisher for the F2P Trove MMO
+* **loudnoises.xml** - Presses a key-combination (ALT-M) when a max-volume noise is heard, waits 3 seconds, and presses it again.
+Main purpose is to mute my microphone on Skype when the dogs bark.

 ## License